 1. Have a party

-- Decide on the type of event and allocate the necessary budget.
+Decide on the type of event and allocate a budget.

-- Allocate at least two to three months of preparation.
+Give yourself at least two to three months to prepare.

 2. Have a free demo or workshop event

-- Make sure that the free offer or discounted service is free of hidden charges.
+Make sure that your offers or services are free of hidden charges.

-- State your limitations, terms, and conditions clearly before starting the service.
+Clearly state any limitations, terms, and conditions before starting the service.

-- If you can’t offer free services, give discounts of up to 75% off the real price.
+If you can’t offer free services, give discounts instead.

-- Try something catchy and unique such as bundling an item to win a free service.
+Try something catchy and unique such as bundling items to win a free service.

 3. Make your grand opening longer than a day

-One-day grand openings are fantastic, but turning it into a three-day event is even better.
-Extending your grand opening day allows patrons who couldn’t make it to the event to come and visit your new business as soon as they’re available.
-It keeps the hype strong, allowing your products and services to be introduced steadily in the market.
+One-day grand openings are fantastic, but turning it into a three-day event can be even better.
+Extending your grand opening allows patrons who couldn’t make it to the event to come and visit your new business as soon as they’re available.
+It keeps the hype going, allowing your products and services to be introduced steadily in the market.

-The best way to do this is to extend your grand opening during weekends.
-For example, instead of having a Friday-only opening day run it until Sunday.
-This allows people who work during the weekdays to attend your event without forcing them to go on one particular day.
-And if you’re brave enough, you could make it a week-long special or even a month to increase the roster of your potential customers.
+The best way to do this is to extend your grand opening into the weekend.
+For example, instead of having a Friday-only opening, run it until Sunday.
+This allows people who work during the week to attend your event without forcing them to go on one particular day.
+And if you’re brave enough, you could make it a week-long special to increase the roster of your potential customers.
+Keep in mind:

 4. Invite special guests

-Continuing these grand opening ideas for small businesses, you’ll want your event to be as big and impressive as possible but without spending too much money out of pocket.
-Inviting special guests and prominent personalities can be a good way to make this happen.
-They add to the glam of your opening day and their star power helps make the occasion feel even more special.
-If your stage is located on the high street, having special guests grace your event will even attract a huge crowd and possibly even some attention from the media.
+You’ll want your event to be as big and impressive as possible but without spending too much money out of pocket.
+Inviting special guests and prominent personalities from your community can be a good way to make this happen.
+Their star power can help make the occasion feel even more special, and may even attract the attention of the local media.

-- Ask your suppliers if they can sponsor a guest or similar attraction for your event.
+Ask your suppliers if they can sponsor a guest or attraction for your event.

-- Broadcast a press release and mention the arrival of your special guest.
+Create a press release to draw attention to the arrival of your special guest.

 5. Have a sale to support your events

-The last of these grand opening ideas for small businesses is to have a sale to support your grand opening day.
-If marketed properly, the word “sale” alone is a surefire way to attract dozens of people.
+The last of these grand opening ideas for small businesses is to have a sale to support your event.
+If marketed properly, the word “sale” alone can attract dozens of people.
 In-store promotions help support all the effort you’ve made for the event to be successful.
-Keep in mind that word-of-mouth is free and powerful, and customers telling others that they’ve found a great deal in your shop will definitely create a following.
+Keep in mind that word-of-mouth is free and powerful, and help create a loyal customer base.

-It’s important to make sure that you wisely select the products you’ll marking as “sale” items and do not include all items, otherwise, your grand opening could result in a loss rather than be lucrative.
+It’s important to make sure that you carefully select the specific products you’ll marking as “sale” items, otherwise, your grand opening could result in a loss.
 Additionally, the sale items should be interesting and useful for the customer.
 During the grand opening day, you should:

-- Create mechanics or qualifiers such as buy one get item free or buy one and save XX discount.
+Create qualifiers such as, “buy one get one free”, or “buy one and save X percent”.

-- Hand out your business card to every customer that walks into your shop.
+Hand out your business card to every customer that walks through the door.